BERT HOWE

 DIRECTORY AND CAPABILITIES

-Through more than 4500 construction defect and claims related expert designations, the Pocono Pines, Pennsylvania Construction Expert Directory delivers a streamlined multi-disciplinary expert retention and support solution to construction claims professionals concerned with construction defect and claims litigation.
-BHA provides construction claims evaluation, testimony, and support services to the nation's leading construction practice groups, Fortune 500 builders, general liability carriers, owners, as well as a variety of public entities.
-Utilizing captive assets which comprise licensed architects, civil engineers, building envelope experts, general and specialty contractors focused on the evaluation of construction claims, the firm brings regional experience and local capabilities to Pocono Pines and the surrounding areas.
+Drawing from more than 4500 building and construction related expert designations, the Pocono Pines, Pennsylvania Construction Expert Directory delivers a streamlined multi-disciplinary expert retention and support solution to construction claims professionals seeking effective resolution of construction defect and claims matters.
+BHA provides construction related consulting and expert witness support services to widely recognized construction practice groups, Fortune 500 builders, CGL carriers, owners, as well as a variety of public entities.
+Utilizing in house assets which comprise testifying architects, design engineers, construction cost and standard of care experts, licensed general and specialty contractors, the firm brings a wealth of experience and local capabilities to Pocono Pines and the surrounding areas.

 Construction Expert Witness News & Info